in , ,

 Close-ups?
 Check.

-This is the travel lens for your if you think you’ll definitely make good use of a wide variety of focal ranges.
+This is the travel lens for your if you think you’ll definitely make good use of a wide variety of focal ranges and appreciate having only one lens to do it all.

 If you like this lens and you also have a secondary camera in the a6000 or a6500 family, check out my top pick in my guide to the 5 Best a6000 Lenses for Travel.
 It’s a little different, but it fits this same niche in the APS-C world.